Azure/RGCOPY/rgcopy-docu.md

 - Microsoft.Compute/images

 ### Changes in the source RG
-- RGCOPY creates snapshots of all disks in the source RG with the name **\<diskname>.rgcopy**.
+- RGCOPY creates snapshots of all disks in the source RG with the name `<diskname>.rgcopy`.
 - if BLOB copy is used, then RGCOPY grants access to the snapshots at the beginning and revokes this access at the end of the BLOB copy.
-- If RGCOPY parameter `snapshotVolumes` is supplied, then snapshots of NetApp volumes with the name **rgcopy** are created.
+- If RGCOPY parameter `snapshotVolumes` is supplied, then snapshots of NetApp volumes with the name `rgcopy` are created.
 - If RGCOPY parameter `createVolumes` or `createDisks` is supplied, then a **storage account** with a premium NFS share is created in the source RG.
 All needed VMs are started (and stopped later) in the source RG.
-In these VMs, the NFS share **/mnt/rgcopy** is mounted.
+In these VMs, the NFS share `/mnt/rgcopy` is mounted.
 The storage account will not be deleted again unless you use RGCOPY parameter `deleteSourceSA`.
 - If RGCOPY parameter `pathPreSnapshotScript` is supplied, then the specified PowerShell script is executed before creating the snapshots.
-In this case, all VMs are started, SAP is started, the PowerShell script (located on the local PC) is executed and finally **all VMs are stopped in the source RG**
+In this case, all VMs are started, the PowerShell script (located on the local PC) is executed and finally all VMs are stopped in the source RG.

 ### Application Consistency
 >:warning: **Warning:** Snapshots of disks are made independently.
 However, database files could be distributed over several data disks.
 Using these snapshots for creating a VM could result in inconsistencies and database corruptions in the target RG.
 Therefore, RGCOPY cannot copy VMs with more than one data disk while the source VM is running.
 However, RGCOPY does work with running VMs that have only a single data disk (and no NetApp volume) or a single NetApp volume (and no data disk).